Department Imaging Physics

 Techniques

-• Scattered light imaging
+- Scattered light microscopy

 It is expected that the scattering of light depends on the feature size relative to the wavelength.
 In this project, we will systematically compare scattering signals obtained from ComSLI measurements with different wavelengths on various brain tissue sections, to better understand how they are related to the underlying nerve fiber sizes, and how these measurements can be used to estimate the fiber sizes.
+We will compare our results to simulated data and measurements of 3D-nanoprinted tissue phantoms.

 Techniques

-• Automated signal and image analysis (using ImageJ/Python)
+- Automated signal and image analysis (using ImageJ/Python)

 Further reading